 The Morton-James Public Library Book Club meets on the third Thursday of the month at 2:00 pm in the Kimmel Gallery.
 New members and visitors are always welcome.
 Some titles are available in print and CD as well as an ebook through OverDrive.
+Due to the COVID-19 pandemic Book Club meetings are being held on Zoom.
 If you would like to be added to the reading list contact the library at 402-873-5609 or email email@example.com

 When Mallory Blessing’s son, Link, receives deathbed instructions from his mother to call a number on a slip of paper in her desk drawer, he’s not sure what to expect.
 But he certainly does not expect Jake McCloud to answer.
 It’s the late spring of 2020 and Jake’s wife, Ursula DeGournsey, is the frontrunner in the upcoming Presidential election.
 There must be a mistake, Link thinks.

 Flash back to the sweet summer of 1993: Mallory has just inherited a beachfront cottage on Nantucket from her aunt, and she agrees to host her brother’s bachelor party.
 Cooper’s friend from college, Jake McCloud, attends, and Jake and Mallory form a bond that will persevere — through marriage, children, and Ursula’s stratospheric political rise — until Mallory learns she’s dying.

 All the Gallant Men by Donald Stratton